-A Titoma article entitled Kickstarter Prototype to Production: $100K is not Enough is getting a lot of play on Linkedin among the China manufacturing crowd, with those I know who know China manufacturing agreeing with it.
-The article provides a list of compelling reasons why getting an electronics product manufactured in China will nearly always require more than $100,000.
-Few companies understand how complicated and expensive and time consuming it is to get an electronics product ready to be made in China and the fact that “4 out of 5 hardware campaigns . . . don’t manage to ship in time shows most teams still underestimate the DFM (Design For Manufacturing) process.”
+An article titled, Kickstarter Prototype to Production: $100K is not Enough, is getting a lot of play on Linkedin among the China manufacturing crowd, with those I know who know China manufacturing agreeing with it.
+The article provides compelling reasons why getting an electronics product manufactured in China will nearly always require more than $100,000.
+Few companies understand how complicated, expensive and time consuming it is to get an electronics product ready to be made in China and “4 out of 5 hardware campaigns don’t manage to ship on time shows most teams still underestimate the DFM (Design For Manufacturing) process.”

 1. Protect Your IP from China Before Going on Kickstarter

-Allow me to now pile on from a legal perspective and talk about how my law firm’s international IP lawyers too often have to deal with the remnants of companies that have had their IP “stolen by China” before they even made their first product.
+Allow me to now pile on from a legal perspective and talk about how my law firm’s international IP lawyers frequently deal with the remnants of companies that have had their IP “stolen by China” before they even made their first product.
 Protecting your IP before you go on Kickstarter is critical and far too few companies do this.
-This also costs money, but almost always less than $10,000, even for companies with steep IP requirements.
+Protecting your IP from China also costs money, but almost always less than $10,000, even for companies with steep IP requirements.

-The Titoma article recognizes how consistently and ruthlessly and quickly Chinese companies are to make Kickstarter projects their own:
+The article recognizes how consistently, ruthlessly, and quickly Chinese companies make Kickstarter projects their own:

-As a soon as a project is starting to get some good traction on the internet you can rest assured there are factories in China working on a lower cost version.
+As a soon as a project starts getting traction on the internet you can rest assured there are factories in China working on a lower cost version.
 This means the market window to establish yourself as the actual leader of the segment you’re creating shrinks rapidly with every month delay.

-I can and will top this by describing what our lawyers see Chinese companies do with Kickstarter products.
-Now don’t get me wrong, we love both Kickstarter.
-We’ve had clients start from nothing and raise hundreds of thousands of dollars from Kickstarter and then use that proof of concept to raise hundreds of thousands (sometimes millions) more.
+We’ve had clients start from nothing, raise hundreds of thousands of dollars from Kickstarter, and then use that proof of concept to raise hundreds of thousands (sometimes millions) more.
 We’ve also had companies come to us after going up in flames due to Kickstarter.

-Company with product: We just raised money on Kickstarter and we have lined up a China manufacturer for our product and we are thinking it is time to get a China lawyer involved, though we do not have much money for legal yet.
+Company with product: We just raised money on Kickstarter and we have lined up a China manufacturer for our product and we think it’s time to get an lawyer involved, though we do not have much money for legal yet.